RaulBernal/spacecraft/readme.md

 ```
 sudo -u grafanauser nano main.go"
 ```
+If the last message was: `Reached last known block height 5764, waiting for new blocks to be generated...` you need to put here `go verifyAndInsertBlocks(db, 5765)` and rerun with `sudo -u grafanauser /usr/local/go/bin/go run main.go`
-- If you want delete the database and start from the scratch: `sudo -u grafanauser rm data.sqlite3`
+- If you want delete the database and start from the scratch: `sudo -u grafanauser rm data.sqlite3 && sudo -u grafanauser /usr/local/go/bin/go run main.go`

 ### 5. Grafana - Connection to SQLite3 db - Dashboard
 1. Download automated script